Jyotsna1508/nextjs-food-app/README.md

-This project is still under progress, for now only frontend part is added.
+This project is still under progress, for now only frontend part is added I m currently working on this one.
 To run this project please checkout the code run npm install

 Blow is the screenshot of the project